shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-audio-inventory.md

 ---

-# Microsoft Monetize - Buying Audio Inventory
+# Microsoft Monetize - Buying Audio inventory

 You can buy audio inventory on Xandr using our optimized buy-side workflow.